Priority protects against disclosure between priority demand and its own request. But it is not that simple …

-Faced with this gap, the French legislator has provided for national provisions to benefit from the filing date of an earlier French application under certain conditions: this benefit is commonly called "internal priority".
+Faced with this shortcoming, the French legislator has provided for national provisions to benefit from the filing date of a previous French application under certain conditions: this benefit is commonly called "internal priority".

 An "internal priority" request may be submitted for a French application A (L612-3 CPI):

 - if another French application B (filed by the same applicant) was filed less than 12 months before;